The Difference Between Classic EDI and Modern EDI

 A New Way to Conduct EDI

 EDI is about much more than simply moving data to and from a location.
 Today EDI is about enabling your larger ecosystem and growing beyond the exchange of standard electronic data.
-Modern EDI solutions bring an increased need to integrate application-based workflows into an enterprise’s traditional EDI processes.
+Modern cloud-based EDI solutions bring an increased need to integrate application-based workflows into an enterprise’s traditional EDI processes.

 EDI modernization extends B2B integration and automation capabilities beyond that traditional EDI that companies have grown accustomed to.